-BISD participates in the Federal School Lunch, Breakfast and After School Snack Program and will offer all students meals at "no charge" for the 2021-2022 school year.
+BISD participates in the National School Lunch and Breakfast Program.
+BISD offers healthy meals every school day.
+A student may qualify for free or reduced-price meals.
+Complete a free/reduced lunch application (online or paper form).
 BISD operates a closed campus lunch.
 Students at all grade levels are expected to eat lunch on campus.
-Every student in BISD has a child nutrition account.
-Parents may view their child's balance, purchase history and put money directly into their child's account by logging onto Mypaymentsplus.com.
-Money in the student's account will allow them to purchase a la carte items.
+If a student should be delayed or miss breakfast or lunch for any reason, the student should immediately notify an administrator so that the nutritional needs of the students are met.
+Every student in BISD has a student nutrition account.
+Parents may view their student's balance, purchase history and put money directly into their student's account by logging onto Mypaymentsplus.com.
+Money in the student's account will allow them to purchase meals and a la carte items.